mathiasertl/django-ca/docs/source/python/models.rst

    ...   algorithm='SHA256',  # sha512 would be the default
    ...   pathlen=3,  # three levels of intermediate CAs allowed,
    ...   password=b'foobar',  # encrypt private key with this password
+   ...   key_size=4096,  # key size for RSA keys - unused in this example
    ...   key_type='ECC',  # create an ECC private key
    ...   ecc_curve='SECP256R1'
    ... )